mahmoudparsian/data-warehousing/syllabus/week-09_OLAP_and_Business_Intelligence/OLAP_Operations/OLAP_dice_2.md

    - **Simple Example**:
      *Filter sales data for the product 'Laptop' and month 'January'.*

      ```sql
      SELECT * FROM Sales
      JOIN Product ON Sales.product_id = Product.product_id
      JOIN Time ON Sales.time_id = Time.time_id
+     WHERE
-     WHERE Product.product_name = 'Laptop' AND Time.month = 'January';
+          Product.product_name = 'Laptop' AND
+          Time.month = 'January';
      ```

    - **Moderately Complex Example**:
      *Filter sales data for products in the 'Electronics' category and customers from 'California'.*

      ```sql
      SELECT * FROM Sales
      JOIN Product ON Sales.product_id = Product.product_id
      JOIN Customer ON Sales.customer_id = Customer.customer_id
+     WHERE
-     WHERE Product.category = 'Electronics' AND Customer.state = 'CA';
+          Product.category = 'Electronics' AND
+          Customer.state = 'CA';
      ```

    - **Complex Example**:
      *Filter sales data for the product 'Smartphone', in 'February', and for customers in 'New York'.*

      ```sql
      SELECT * FROM Sales
      JOIN Product ON Sales.product_id = Product.product_id
      JOIN Time ON Sales.time_id = Time.time_id
      JOIN Customer ON Sales.customer_id = Customer.customer_id
+     WHERE
-     WHERE Product.product_name = 'Smartphone' AND Time.month = 'February' AND Customer.city = 'New York';
+           Product.product_name = 'Smartphone' AND
+           Time.month = 'February' AND Customer.city = 'New York';
      ```

-   - **Very Complex Example**:
+   - **Complex Example**:
      *Filter sales data for 'Q1' of '2025', for products in the 'Electronics' category, and customers from the 'USA'.*

      ```sql
      SELECT * FROM Sales
      JOIN Product ON Sales.product_id = Product.product_id
      JOIN Time ON Sales.time_id = Time.time_id
      JOIN Customer ON Sales.customer_id = Customer.customer_id
+     WHERE
-     WHERE Time.quarter = 'Q1' AND Time.year = 2025 AND Product.category = 'Electronics' AND Customer.country = 'USA';
+          Time.quarter = 'Q1' AND
+          Time.year = 2025 AND
+          Product.category = 'Electronics' AND
+          Customer.country = 'USA';
      ```

-If you have any more specific needs or questions about these operations, feel free to ask!